onlyjackfrost/ab-testing/src/design.md

 There are some point we can consider
 - Is LLM good enough to generate analytic sql?
 - Is WrenAI OSS version production ready?

+## Why I didn't choose ClickHouse

+The main reason is that I have not used Kafka and ClickHouse in a production environment.
+My current design is based on my past experience.
+However, I have evaluated ClickHouse and can share some of my thoughts.

+ClickHouse is a solid OLAP database known for its performance.
+It supports data ingestion from Kafka.
+The combination of ClickHouse and Kafka is a good solution.

+However, based on my research, ClickHouse's strong analytical performance relies heavily on specific SQL syntax.
+Its SQL optimization capabilities are not particularly robust.
+This means that the person writing the Analytic SQL needs to have in-depth knowledge of ClickHouse’s SQL syntax or conduct thorough testing to achieve optimal performance.
+This can become critical when resources are limited.

+When considering the cost-effectiveness of BigQuery, ClickHouse, and Snowflake, BigQuery offers better performance, scalability, and maintainability compared to the other two.
+Additionally, Kafka data can be ingested into BigQuery through Dataflow.

+To evaluate which solution to adopt, I would consider the following factors:

+- Cost
+- Performance capabilities
+- Scalability
+- Maintainability
+- Vendor Support
+- Vendor’s roadmap (e.g., support for AI-related features)
+- SOC 2 certification / ISO 27001 certification